fs191/secure-logic-programming/README.md

 The compiled bytecode can now be run with Sharemind Emulator using the auxiliary Python script, found in the `SecreC` subdirectory of this project.

-    python run_emulator.py createdb_auction.sb
+    python run_sharemind.py --sb=createdb_auction.sb
-    python run_emulator.py auction.sb
+    python run_sharemind.py --sb=auction.sb

-The same code can as well be run on real Sharemind MPC.
+The same code can as well be run on real Sharemind MPC by adding flag --real.
 For this, a set of computing servers (miners) should be set up first.
 The instructions for this are provided as a part of Sharemind platform.

-    python run.py createdb_auction.sb
+    python run_sharemind.py --real --sb=createdb_auction.sb
-    python run.py auction.sb
+    python run_sharemind.py --real --sb=auction.sb

 Non-privacy-preserving versions of the programs of `examples/ppdatalog` can be found in `examples/prolog`, and can be executed using `test_script.pl` as follows: